 Condition of the environment reporting

-Alberta’s Environmental Science Program provides the public with information indicators which convey trends in the condition of Alberta’s air, climate, fish, wildlife, plants, land, wetlands and water.
-Condition of the environment reporting in these areas outlines a framework for delivering information to the public in a plain-language, easy-to-access online format.
+Alberta’s Environmental Science Program provides the public with information indicators that convey trends in the condition of Alberta’s air, climate, fish, wildlife, plants, land, wetlands and water.
+Condition of the environment reporting in these areas delivers information to the public in a plain-language, easy-to-access online format.

 Oil sands indicators